 Spot the Difference App

-Spot the Difference is an iOS native app which trains students to be attentive to details, an important skill to have when driving on the road.
+Spot the Difference is an iOS native app that trains students to be attentive to details, an important skill to have when driving on the road.
 This simple game challenges students to spot 5 differences between 2 images.
-The topics of the images are related to road scenerios, car parts, and driving.
+The topics of the images are related to road scenarios, car parts, and driving.
 The general audience is between the age of 15 – 65.
 The design of this game is targeted towards the teen demographics who are mobile and tablet savvy.

 Splash and Login Screens

 The Splash Screen begins with an animation of the DriversEd.com Mini floating past the sky attached to a hot air balloon.
 Once the Mini reaches the middle of the screen, the “Spot” logo will appear with stars bursting.
 The splash screen then fades into the Login Screen.